rb-isaacson/TestNinja/README.md

 This is a better way then commenting a test out because it will still show up on the results.
 That way you won't lose track of it.

+### Core Unit Testing Techniques

+1. Testing methods that return a value.
+2. Testing void methods.
+3. Testing methods that throw an exception.
+4. Testing method that raise an event.
+5. Testing private methods.

+#### Testing Strings

+#### Testing Arrays and Collections